 ABOUT NIHON KODEN SHINDO RYU

-On April of 1944 he joined the Japanese Marines at 18 years old.
-At the end of war, he was part of one of the squads of the Air Force from Kurashiki.
-When he knows that Japan wast defeated, he spends 10 days of uncertainty whether to choose to commit Seppuku.
-After that time day he decides firmly to live and to help others through Karate-Do.
-On August of 1945, he returns to the city of Senday
+In April 1944 he joined the Japanese Marines at 18 years old.
+At the end of the war, he was part of one of the squads of the Air Force from Kurashiki.
+When he knows that Japan was defeated, he spends 10 days of uncertainty whether to choose to commit Seppuku.
+After that time day, he decides firmly to live and to help others through Karate-Do.
+In August 1945, he returns to the city of Senday.

 Creation of the style.

 He intensified his practices of karate during the years 1945 to 1952, traveling through Japan in total dedication and study of Nihon Shindo Karate-Do and Nihon-Den Karate-Do, acquiring in these travels a rich experience in competitions.
-In the year 1952 he joined the Fire Department in his home town and for the first time trained students in Karate.
+In 1952, he joined the Fire Department in his hometown and for the first time trained students in Karate.
 On the morning of March 28, 1964, in a temple called Isekotaigingie situated in the province of MIE, Nihon Koden Shindo Ryu born.
-This style is based on the modifications maded by Hamada to all the karate that he learned seeking for higher effectiveness in those movements.
+This style is based on the modifications made by Hamada to all the karate that he learned seeking higher effectiveness in those movements.

 # The Physics of Karatedo by Felton Messina ISBN 1419694596

-So-Shihan Messina, started practicing Karatedo in 1966, while studying in the University of Puerto Rico, city of Mayagüez, supervised by his first teacher, the Puerto Rican Edwin Hernández in a style called Okinawan Kenpo Karatedo.
+So-Shihan Messina started practicing Karatedo in 1966 while studying at the University of Puerto Rico, the city of Mayagüez, supervised by his first teacher, the Puerto Rican Edwin Hernández in a style called Okinawan Kenpo Karatedo.
 In 1968 he was promoted to black belt 1st Degree and received the grade certificate from Hernández.
-In 1969, Felton Messina returned to the Dominican Republic and graduated as engineer.
-When he arrived in Santo Domingo he saw that the only martial arts practiced there, were Judo and Taekwondo.
+In 1969, Felton Messina returned to the Dominican Republic and graduated as an engineer.
+When he arrived in Santo Domingo he saw that the only martial arts practiced there were Judo and Taekwondo.
 A group of young people heard of his arrival, they asked him to teach them his style of Karatedo that he had practiced in Puerto Rico.

-Messina now possesses the Rank of Soshihan (10th degree black belt) for all the world except Japan where he holds the rank of 7th degree black belt.
-The World Karate Federation (WKF) recognizes his rank of 7th degree black belt.
-He also possesses the rank of 1st degree black belt in the style of Iaido, Muso Shinden Ryu.
+Messina possessed the Rank of Soshihan (10th-degree black belt) for all the world except Japan where he held the rank of 7th-degree black belt.
+The World Karate Federation (WKF) recognized his rank as a 7th-degree black belt.
+He also possessed the rank of 1st-degree black belt in the style of Iaido, Muso Shinden Ryu.
 This rank was given to him, in Japan, by Iwagoro Setoguchi in 1977.
 Messina was the first Dominican to write a book about Karatedo (specifically about the style Nihon Koden Shindo Ryu), published in 1979.
-Currently, Messina has already ended his second Karatedo book titled "The Physics of Karatedo and the Unanswered questions about this art".
+Messina in addition finished his second Karatedo book titled "The Physics of Karatedo and the Unanswered questions about this art".

-So-Shihan has been training Shihan Mark Mason for over 10 years and in 2016 So-Shihan officially passed down the style and blessed Shihan Mason to open Pathway Karate Academy to continue the style in the US.
+So-Shihan trained Shihan Mark Mason for over 10 years and in 2016 So-Shihan officially passed down the style and blessed Shihan Mason to open Pathway Karate Academy to continue the style in the US.